AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 2. Launch the Controller with CloudFormation Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each Aviatrix AMI in AWS marketplace has a corresponding cloudformation tempalte URL stored in S3.
-Copy the URL link address for the AMI you selected for use in the next few steps.
+Copy the URL link address for the AMI you intend to launch.
+This URL link address is needed when you create the cloudformation stack in the next step.

 ============================================                  ================================
-**AMI Name**                                                  **CloudFormation Template URL**
+**Controller AMI Name**                                       **CloudFormation Template URL**
 ============================================                  ================================
 Inter-Region VPC Peering 5 Tunnel License                     https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/avx-awsmp-5tunnel.template
 Inter-Region VPC Peering 2 Free Tunnel                        https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/aws-cloudformation-aviatrix-2-free-tunnels.json